Robust Confidence Intervals for Meta-Regression with Interaction Effects: Introduction

-In a recent meta-analysis, including meta-regression analyses, \textcite{kimmoun2021} analyzed mortality and readmission to hospital after acute heath failure.
+In a recent meta-analysis, including meta-regression analyses, \cite{kimmoun2021temporal} analyzed mortality and readmission to hospital after acute heath failure.
 They found a statistically significant decline of death rates over calendar time.
 However, the median year of recruitment is correlated with the average age of the patients.
 This suggests that the observed trend might be explained by a neglected interaction of those variables.
+In fact, \cite{knop2023impact} showed in a re-analysis of the above mentioned data that it is vitally important to account for confounding and interaction effects, when making inference based on meta-regression with multiple moderators.

-Motivated by this meta-analysis, the current paper extends the research of \textcite{welzpauly2020} in two directions.
-Firstly, confidence intervals are considered instead of hypothesis tests.
-Secondly, two moderators and their interaction term are modelled.
+Motivated by this meta-analysis, the current paper extends the research of \cite{welzpauly2020} in two directions.
+Firstly, two moderators and, based on the important findings in \cite{knop2023impact}, their interaction term are modelled.
 Modelling interactions is required in situations where not only the influence of a moderator itself is of interest but its influence in the presence of other factors.
-Interactions are also helpful to assess the circumstances under which the influences of certain moderators on the estimated effect size are stronger or weaker \parencite{aiken1991}.
+Interactions are also helpful to assess the circumstances under which the influences of certain moderators on the estimated effect size are stronger or weaker \citep{aiken1991multiple}.
 Although modelling interaction terms is useful in providing additional insights, they are often neglected in meta-regression.
-However, neglecting existing interactions may dramatically alter conclusions drawn from quantitative research synthesis.
-Beyond simulations, this will be exemplified by a detailed re-analysis of the \textcite{kimmoun2021} study.
+However, neglecting existing interactions may dramatically alter conclusions drawn from quantitative research synthesis, as seen in a recent data analysis from acute heart failure research \citep{knop2023impact}.
+Secondly, confidence intervals are considered instead of hypothesis tests.